velammalm/CodingChallenge/README.md

 # Framework Description
 i. com.lampenwelt.pages - The object repositories and the methods for each pages are implemented  <br />
-ii. com.lampenwelt.testcases - The testscripts for each of the testcases are created and addressed using the testng attribute @Test  <br />
+ii. com.lampenwelt.testcases - The testscripts for each of the testcases are created and addressed using the TestNg attribute @Test  <br />
+         &nbsp;&nbsp;&nbsp; 1.
+TC001_SearchAndAddProducts - Code has been implemented for the scenario of searching the products and adding it to the cart page
+         &nbsp;&nbsp;&nbsp; 1.
+TC002_AddProductFromCartPage - Code has been implemented for the scenario of adding new product to the cart page and price validation
+         &nbsp;&nbsp;&nbsp; 1.
+TC003_UpdateShippingCountry - Code has been implemented for updating the Shipping country and validating the shipping cost
+         &nbsp;&nbsp;&nbsp; 1.
+TC004_UpdateProductQuantity - Code has been implemented for updating the product quantity and validating the Endprice after updation of quantity
+         &nbsp;&nbsp;&nbsp; 1.
+TC001_DeleteProductFromCartPage - Code has been implemented for deleting product from the cart page and price validation after deletion

 iii. com.lampenwelt.utils - It consists of the following  <br />
          &nbsp;&nbsp;&nbsp; 1.
 ExcelReader.java -Code for fetching data from excel has been implemented in this file  <br />
          &nbsp;&nbsp;&nbsp; 2.
 Reporter.java - Extent Report software has been used and the code for html report generation with date and time has been implemented  <br />